88448844/adk-python/CONTRIBUTING.md

 ### Requirement for PRs

--   All PRs, other than small documentation or typo fixes, should have a Issue associated.
+-   All PRs, other than small documentation or typo fixes, should have an Issue associated.
 If a relevant issue doesn't exist, please create one first or you may instead describe the bug or feature directly within the PR description, following the structure of our issue templates.